Is insulin resistance, diabetes, or pre-diabetes making it difficult or impossible for you to lose weight?

 They are potent when combined with other medications and as long as they are coupled with proper dietary recommendations and supplements.

 This medication has been around for a long time and is quite cheap.

-For this reason it's often used as first line medication for pre diabetes and diabetes.
+For this reason, it’s often used as a first-line medication for pre-diabetes and diabetes.

-Metformin has been shown to help with weight loss in both diabetic and non diabetic populations (those with insulin resistance), but this effect seems to be small if used by itself.
+Metformin has been shown to help with weight loss (19) in both diabetic and non-diabetic populations (those with insulin resistance), but this effect seems to be small if used by itself.